 Happy Friday, everyone!
-I picked this for two reasons: firstly given the endless rain we’re having here in my part of the UK, I think the title is very apt; secondly because this is one of the best films from Hollywood’s classic era.
-It is filled with endless fun, loveable characters and stunning costumes.
+I picked this for two reasons: firstly given the endless rain we’re having here in my part of the UK, I think the title is very apt.
+Seecondly because this is one of the best films from Hollywood’s classic era.
+It is filled with endless fun, loveable characters, memorable songs, and some stunning costumes.

 When the studio heads decide to make a sound film following the success of Al Jolson’s The Jazz Singer, Lockwood and Lamont are once again paired together.
-There is one snag though, Lina has a very unpleasant voice and there is worry about how that will be received by audiences.
-Enter Kathy Seldon(the late Debbie Reynolds), a dancer and singer who catches the eye, and captures the heart of Don(much to Lina’s displeasure.)
-Kathy will dub Lina’s voice on screen, but when she does will never get credited for it, Kathy is happy to go along but Don doesn’t like her being used.
-The stage is set for arguments, tears, heartbreak and laughter.
+There is one snag though, Lina actually has a very unpleasant voice and there is worry about how that will be received by audiences.

-This is a film to cheer you up and has a real sense of fun about it.Catchy songs, plenty of humour courtesy of Donald O’Connor, as Don’s best friend Cosmo and an unforgettable appearance by legendary dancer Cyd Charisse(she gets one of the best film entrances ever in a sexy dance with Kelly.)
-A young Rita Moreno can be spotted in a small supporting role.
+This is a film to cheer you up and has a real sense of fun about it.Catchy songs, plenty of humour courtesy of Donald O’Connor, as Don’s best friend Cosmo.
+There is also an unforgettable appearance by the legendary dancer Cyd Charisse(she gets one of the best film entrances ever in a sexy dance with Kelly.)
+A young Rita Moreno can also be spotted in a small supporting role.

 Jean Hagen is superb as Lina.
 Although she is the films villain, I actually do feel sorry for her as she represents so many Silent stars whose careers ended when sound came into the movie business.
 I think it is a real shame that Jean didn’t win an award for her performance here.

-The Technicolor use is gorgeous and the costumes are beautiful.
-This will put a smile on your face, get you tapping your toes and singing along.
+The Technicolor use is gorgeous and the costumes are incredibly beautiful.
+This film will put a smile on your face, get you tapping your toes and singing along.

 My favourite scenes are the following.
 The harassed director trying to get the perfect shot, but Lina’s microphone keeps cutting out.
 The Good Morning dance.
 The screening where the dialogue gets messed up and the actors voices switch.
-The finale and that unforgettable dance scene between Kelly and Charisse(what happened to that beautiful green outfit she has on?)
+The finale.
+That unforgettable dance scene between Kelly and Charisse(what happened to that beautiful green outfit she has on?)

-Makes you want to grab your brolly,find the nearest puddles and dance and sing.
+Makes you want to grab your brolly,find the nearest puddles, and start dancing around and singing.